avilevis/Perimeter81/README.md

 "ip-range-check" package for checking ips in range.

-"lowdb" package as a lockal database, (I coundn't install docker on my privet computer cause the vertion of the osx is 10.10.5, and the docker softwear support only from 10.11.x).
+"lowdb" package as a local database, (I couldn't install docker on my privet computer because the vertion of the osx is 10.10.5, and the docker software support only from 10.11.x).

 ### Running service
 The service run on port 8080, so all the connection will happen on at this port: